Jake-Silveira/TemplateCustomizer/QWEN.md

-# Landing Page Template Customizer - Project Context
+# Stella - Project Context

 ## Project Overview
 This is a personal learning project designed to push your web development skills to the limit and serve as both a practical tool and a lead generation mechanism for custom web development services.
-The goal is to create a lightweight tool for building customized landing pages with pre-built templates that users can customize and export as static HTML/CSS/JS bundles.
+The goal is to create Stella, a lightweight tool for building customized landing pages with pre-built templates that users can customize and export as static HTML/CSS/JS bundles.

 ## Current State
 The repository currently contains only a README.md file describing the project concept and planned features.
 The actual implementation is pending and will serve as your learning journey.